 Innovations are prerequisites for the existence and success of modern societies.
 They ensure their sustainability, form the basis for prosperity and are essential for addressing key problems of humanity.

 Crucial ideas for innovation repeatedly come from the sciences and the arts.
 In creative trials and inquiring approaches they not only bring about the new, they are also drivers of society's ongoing understanding of itself.
-The Körber Foundation therefore pays particular attention to them and their associated education and mediation processes.
+The Körber-Stiftung therefore pays particular attention to them and their associated education and mediation processes.
 Innovations are dependent on both inventiveness and drive – a combination that proves itself specifically in such diverse projects as STEM education and cultural education.

 Talk with, not about each other!

 For 60 years, Körber-Stiftung has been committed to international dialogue and dialogue across political, national and religious boundaries.
 We help to build bridges to overcome the absence of discussion and to initiate debate.

 We strengthen constructive dialogue with dialogue formats, competitions and encounters – open-ended, on equal terms and transparently.
 In doing so, we focus on diversity and inclusiveness.
 We shed light on the historical aspects of current conflicts and highlight both civil society and foreign and security policy perspectives for overcoming them.
 To this end, we examine different identities and promote a culture of mutual recognition in international relations.
 We sound out the scope for political action and show specific ways of working together.
 In this way we contribute to the identification of common values and interests and to the building of trust.